GrgoMariani/LKM_Tutorial/README.md

 - - - -
 I've decided to write a different kind of tutorial on LKMs.
 There's a lot of tutorials online, but since this is a really complex topic one more cannot really hurt.
 It's mostly meant to __complement__ other HowTos you can find online.
-I'm familiarizing myself completely with the topic as well so don't mind if I fail to explain some things.
+I'm familiarizing myself completely with the topic as well so don't mind if I fail to touch a few things.

 Be sure to check the links I listed in the 'Other' directory.

+This tutorial should be read somewhat differently than the tutorials you might be used to by now.
+I'm not big on explaining things myself so I'll leave that to yourselves.

+__However__, what I will do here is cover a lot of ground you might not have covered by your own and leave you to your own to effing google it.

 - - - -
 - - - -